darksideoftheshmoo/cellID-linux/README.md

 To build and install, please clone the repository and checkout this branch:

     git clone https://github.com/darksideoftheshmoo/cellID-linux.git
+    cd cellID-linux
     git checkout mask_mod

-Then `cd` into it's directory and run:
+Still at the repository directory run:

     autoreconf -fvi
     ./configure